vechain/grant-program/applications/earth_so_good2.md

 ### future development
-we will involved ESGT being used for purchase of NFT already in place and purchase of carbon credits for carbon offset
+we will involved earth so good token (ESGT) being used for purchase of NFT already in place and purchase of carbon credits for carbon offset